 From Ashton, Idaho, the Mesa Falls Scenic Byway heads northeast into the lush landscape of the Targhee National Forest.
 It’s a loop that runs for nearly thirty impressive miles all the way to the Island Park area.This byway includes the popular Warm River campground and two of the most spectacular waterfalls in the West — lower and upper Mesa Falls.
 At the upper falls you can stop at the historic Big Falls interpretive center to learn about the geology and history of the area.

-The southern end is at Idaho 47 in Ashton, northeast 12.4 miles to the old Bear Gulch Ski Area site, then northwest along Forest Service Route 294 to the northern end at U.S. 20.
+- Location: The southern end is in Ashton at Idaho 47.
+Travel northeast 12.4 miles to the old Bear Gulch Ski Area site and then northwest along Forest Service Route 294 to the northern end at U.S. 20.

 - Attractions include Upper Mesa Falls, Lower Mesa Falls, and Harriman State Park.

 - Roadway: Both Idaho 47 and Forest Service Route 294 are two-lane, paved roads.
 In winter, Forest Service Route 294 is closed to automobiles and becomes a Forest Service snowmobile route

 - Plan ahead to ensure a safe and enjoyable trip (fill up on gas, pack water and food, etc.).

 Want more Scenic/Backcountry Byways adventures like this delivered straight to your inbox?
 Sign up below for new adventures monthly.